More and more we are hearing about decodable texts in our early primary classrooms.

 All students need daily reading opportunities to make inferences, work with vocabulary, and read for comprehension. sense of texts as well.
 Too much emphasis on decoding can be detrimental to reading success as well.
 It is absolutely essential that all students always have access to opportunities to make meaning from text.

-The answer?
-There are no pat, easy to implement answers.
-Use the high quality evidence-based resources that are available to you, including authentic texts.
+Use the high quality evidence-based resources that are available to you, including authentic texts from your school or classroom library.
 Assess often.
 Learn about your students, and meet them where they are at, and challenge them each day.

 Beyond Decodables is also an excellent site with free and research-based texts that are connected to content, highly decodable, have high-frequency words, natural syntax and language, repeated words and word parts, and are familiar, meaningful and relevant!